No passwords, No popups, No AI, No cost:

 2002

 A. Hi David.
-What may be missing is corrective action :-)
+What may be missing is effective corrective action -- you don't want to damage parts, racks, and rectifiers via short circuits like this.

-You should install perforated PVC, fiberglass or polypropylene sheets that will prevent a recurrence of the operator bridging the polarities.
-Fiberglass grating hung vertically should work but it is quite expensive; perhaps the thinnest open-est grating you can find; there is often a very light duty corrosion resistant grating in fume scrubbers to hold the "wiffle balls" in pace -- maybe large sheets are available.
+You should add some preventative measure -- perhaps perforated PVC, fiberglass or polypropylene sheets that will prevent a recurrence of the operator bridging the polarities.
+Fiberglass grating hung vertically should work but it is quite expensive; perhaps the thinnest open-est grating you can find; a very light duty corrosion resistant grating is used in fume scrubbers to hold the "wiffle balls" in pace -- maybe you can try to locate some sheets of it.

 Ted Mooney, finishing.com